A-Dude101/Community-ED-Server/README.md

 <img width="1649" height="1020" alt="image" src="https://github.com/user-attachments/assets/07c24368-0470-41fc-b221-da72281a1210" />

-After loging in and having linked the account in the GitHub Desktop app you will need to download this repository to you local PC storage.
+After loging in and having linked the account in the GitHub Desktop app you will need to clone this repository to you local PC storage.
 Clicking on the "File" tab up top, then on "Clone Repository..." you must only fill in the Repository URL with the following link: https://github.com/A-Dude101/Community-ED-Server
 Once that is done, choose a folder in your local PC to house these repository files (it must be an empty folder)

 <img width="745" height="436" alt="image" src="https://github.com/user-attachments/assets/1073cc4b-9b5e-4076-b221-63b6c5f789db" />